mapbox/asset-tracking/README.md

 ## Installation

-Once you have cloned this repository, cd into the `src` directory and run `npm install`.
+Once you have cloned this repository, cd into the `src` directory and run `npm ci`.
 This will get the project bootstrapped and ready to deploy.

 Once you have completed this and set your AWS credentials, run the following from inside `src`.